mkaestner/ofashandsteel-macros/README.md

 Of Ash and Steel v1.04

 I use these macros to bypass the lockpicking minigame.
 Note that I am playing on hardest difficulty, so they might work for other difficulties!
 In my game, these hit with a 100% success chance, even with minimum dexterity (10) and without the lockpicking perk.
+Tested in the city of Greyshaft.

 Usage: